ahmadsiddique011/cycling-performance-analysis/README.md

 ## Notes

 This repository reflects the **final version** of the analysis used in the submitted report.
-Exploratory or alternative methods tested earlier are intentionally excluded to ensure consistency between code and report.
+Exploratory or alternative methods tested earlier are intentionally excluded to ensure full consistency between the code, outputs, and the report.